 Mountain Hardwear is yet another brand with a great selection of thoughtfully designed sleeping bags, and the Phantom 30F is their ultralight offering.
 The Phantom goes head to head with a bag like the Western Mountaineering SummerLite above, combining similar amounts of insulation with a functional feature set.
 Mountain Hardwear shaves weight with a streamlined shape and thin, 10-denier shell fabric (the same material used in their popular ultralight Ghost Whisperer jacket), but they don’t skimp on the zipper, which is almost full-length, reasonably robust, and uses an anti-snag head.
 We’ve been disappointed by fragile and snag-prone zippers from Mountain Hardwear in the past, so the current Phantom’s design is a welcome improvement.

 The Phantom is a suitable bag for most summer conditions, but its warmth falls short of top performers from brands like Feathered Friends and Therm-a-Rest.
-The 30-degree model uses 10.1 ounces of 800-fill down (a slight downgrade from the previous model's 850-fill power), which simply can’t match bags like the Tanager (12.6 oz. of 950-fill) and Hyperion (12.5 oz. of 900-fill), both of which check in at a lighter weight but forgo a full-length zipper.
+The 30-degree model uses 10.1 ounces of 800-fill down (a slight downgrade from the previous model's 850-fill power), which simply can’t match bags like the Tanager (12.6 oz. of 950-fill), which checks in at a lighter weight but forgoes a full-length zipper.
 But compared to less compromised bags like the Hummingbird and SummerLite, the Phantom’s warmth-to-weight is a bit more competitive, and it'll cost you less than the Hummingbird, too.
 We’re partial to down specialists like Feathered Friends and Western Mountaineering—the level of quality is hard to beat—but the Phantom is nevertheless a great summer-weight sleeping bag for those looking to streamline weight and bulk.

 See the Mountain Hardwear Phantom 30F